azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ```

 **Example 5**
-*Display the record if any WAF is detected.*
+*Show the record if any WAF is detected.*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and nuclei_type == 'http' and